Stinging Nettles Uses and Benefits in Nettle Tea, Beer, Juice and Chicken Feed

 Picture courtesy of Uwe H. Friese, Bremerhaven 2003

-stinging nettles or common nettlesStinging Nettles are generally considered as a noxious weed but it has many benefits and uses.
+stinging nettles or common nettlesStinging Nettles are generally considered as a noxious weed but it has many benefits and uses

-By soaking stinging nettles in water or by cooking them will remove the stinging chemicals from the plant, which allows them to be handled and eaten without incidence of stinging.
 You can improve the nettles by serving them with some melted butter, or by making a thick white sauce as you would for creamed spinach.
-Nettles can be used in a variety of recipes, such as polenta and pesto.
+Nettles can be used in a variety of recipes, such as soups, polenta and pesto.
 Nettle soup is a common use of the plant, particularly in Northern and Eastern Europe.

 Stinging Nettles and Cheese Making